Report: UK food, fuel, medicine short under ‘no deal’ Brexit

-LONDON (AP) — A newspaper says British civil servants have warned of shortages of food, fuel and medicines within weeks if the U.K. leaves the European Union without a trade deal.
+LONDON (AP) — British civil servants have warned of shortages of food, fuel and medicines within weeks if the U.K. leaves the European Union without a trade deal, a newspaper reported Sunday.

-The Sunday Times says government officials have modeled three potential scenarios for a “no deal” Brexit — mild, severe and “Armageddon.”
+The Sunday Times said government officials have modeled three potential scenarios for a “no deal” Brexit: mild, severe and “Armageddon.”

-It says under the “severe” scenario, the English port of Dover would “collapse on day one” and supermarkets and hospitals would soon run short of supplies.
+It said under the “severe” scenario, the English Channel ferry port of Dover would “collapse on day one” and supermarkets and hospitals would soon run short of supplies.

 Britain wants to strike a deal on future trade relations with the EU before it officially leaves the bloc on March 29, 2019, but officials are also drawing up plans for negotiations ending without an agreement.